Maquee: Background

-Smile had originally finished recording the album by September 1994, and it was released under the San Diego-based label Headhunter.
+Smile had originally finished recording the album by September 1994, and it was released under the San Diego–based label Headhunter.
 Their album caught the attention of Atlantic Records, and Smile was soon offered a contract.
 Upon signing with Atlantic, the trio quit their day jobs and began touring the country.
-Alongside some of the tour was the band "Inch", and Smile stayed on the road for nearly a year and a half promoting Maquee.
+Part of the tour featured the band "Inch", and Smile stayed on the road for nearly a year and a half promoting Maquee.
 Lyrically, the album plays with themes of fatalism, revenge, and Gothicism.
 The name of the album came from Reeder's best buddy from Barstow, who had the nickname "Maquee".

 Rosas wrote their first single, which was one of the first songs he ever wrote, called "Staring at the Sun" in 1990, stating that he "...wasn't aware enough of what I was doing to be able to make any keen observations on the world of pop culture.
 It was just looking at my friends and me".
 It has been described as a "psychedelic plunge into retro rock and modern grunge" by Larry Flick of Billboard Magazine, and it is noted for having a particularly "loud" sound.